ltex-plus/ltex-plus/pages/settings.md

 ## `ltex.sentenceCacheSize`

-Size of the LanguageTool `ResultCache` in sentences (must be a positive integer).
+Size of the LanguageTool `ResultCache` in sentences.

+The default and recommended value is `0`, which disables the local LanguageTool server's own cache entirely. ltex-ls-plus keeps its own per-paragraph cache (see [`ltex.paragraphCacheEnabled`](settings.html#ltexparagraphcacheenabled)), which supersedes LanguageTool's caching.
+A value of `0` (or any non-positive value) takes LanguageTool's genuine no-cache code path rather than allocating a zero-capacity cache.

+Use a positive value to turn it back on, but be aware that for the edit loop this is redundant and only adds CPU and memory overhead with no additional benefit.
+To go back to LanguageTool's caching instead of the per-paragraph cache, set this to a positive value and also set [`ltex.paragraphCacheEnabled`](settings.html#ltexparagraphcacheenabled) to `false`.
-If only a small portion of the text changed (e.g., a single key press in the editor), LanguageTool uses the cache to avoid rechecking the complete text.
-LanguageTool internally splits the text into sentences, and sentences that have already been checked are skipped.

-Decreasing this might decrease RAM usage of the Java process.
-If you set this too small, checking time may increase significantly.
+When enabled, LanguageTool uses the cache to avoid rechecking the complete text when only a small portion changed (e.g., a single key press in the editor): it internally splits the text into sentences and skips sentences that have already been checked.
+Decreasing a positive value might decrease RAM usage of the Java process, but if you set it too small, checking time may increase significantly.

 Changes require restarting LTeX+ to take effect.

 *Type:* `integer`

-*Default:* `2000`
+*Default:* `0`

 ## `ltex.maxRequestSize`